Hirmetrium/horusheresy-list-builder/README.md

 - Identify potential improvements to data structure to share generic units across legions to save repeating data entries/multiple entry updates (may not be possible with detachment restriction/data or current model)
 - Add / Design new prime benefit functionality and associated UI
 - Add data for:
-  - Legions
+  - Remaining Legions
-  - Mech
-  - Solar Aux
-  - Questoris
+  - Talons
   - Legacies
+  - Consider how to handle Hereticus (separate army list or part of existing army lists)
 - Text/Image/PDF display:
   - Update Warband into hero/detachment
   - Add unit types to export